 While not synonymous with country music to the extent of Tennessee or Texas, Alabama has a strong country music heritage.
 Alabama is a state known for a few things: barbecue, gorgeous beaches, football rivalries, and classic southern cities.
 It’s also known for some very famous country crooners.

 It’s one of the places in the American South where country and blues come together to create their own unique sound.
 This sound became a fundamental part of southern music and is the bedrock of genres like rockabilly and southern rock.

-So to celebrate all the music coming from the Yellowhammer state, let’s take a trip through the Heart of Dixie and learn about the most famous country singers from Alabam.
+So to celebrate all the music coming from the Yellowhammer State, let’s take a trip through the Heart of Dixie and learn about 10 of the most famous country singers from Alabama.
+Read on!

 Related: Check out our list of top country singers here.

 1. Hank Williams Sr.